51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 - [Cloud request engine](cloud-request-engine.md)
 - [Usage sharing element](usage-sharing-element.md)

+<span style="color:yellow">How is this property exclusion achieved?
+Is an exclusion-list of
+certain properties?</span>

 The following top-level entries that may be populated in the final JSON output:
 - If the sequence number set by the [sequence element](sequence-element.md) is less